Learning Optimized Risk Scores: Introduction

-In light of these potential benefits, a major goal of this work is to recover certifiably optimal solutions to the risk score problem for the largest possible datasets.
-As we will show, solving the risk score problem with a MINLP solver is time-consuming even on small datasets, as generic MINLP algorithms are slowed down by excessive data-related computation.
-Accordingly, we aim to solve the risk score problem with a \textit{cutting plane algorithm}, which reduces data-related computation by iteratively solving a surrogate problem with a linear approximation of the loss function that is much cheaper to evaluate.
-Cutting plane algorithms have an impressive track record on large-scale supervised learning problems, as they scale linearly with the number of samples and provide precise control over data-related computation \cite[see e.g.,][]{teo2009bundle, franc2009optimized, joachims2009cutting}.
+Considering these potential benefits, a key goal of this work is to recover certifiably optimal solutions to the risk score problem for the largest possible datasets.
+As we will show, solving the risk score problem with a commercial MINLP solver is time-consuming even on small datasets, as generic MINLP algorithms are slowed down by excessive data-related computation.
+Accordingly, we aim to solve the risk score problem with a \emph{cutting plane algorithm}, which reduces data-related computation by iteratively solving a surrogate problem with a linear approximation of the loss function that is much cheaper to evaluate.
+Cutting plane algorithms have an impressive track record on large supervised learning problems, as they scale linearly with the number of samples and provide precise control over data-related computation~\cite[see e.g.,][]{teo2009bundle, franc2009optimized, joachims2009cutting}.

-Prior cutting plane algorithms were designed under the assumption that the surrogate optimization problem can be solved to optimality at each iteration.
-This assumption is perfectly reasonable in a convex setting, but leads cutting plane algorithms to \textit{stall} on non-convex problems such as ours, as the time to solve the surrogate problem to optimality increases exponentially with each iteration.
+However, prior cutting plane algorithms were designed under the assumption that the surrogate problem can be solved to optimality at each iteration.
+This assumption, which is perfectly reasonable in a convex setting, leads cutting plane algorithms to \emph{stall} on non-convex problems, as the time to solve the surrogate to optimality increases exponentially with each iteration.
 To overcome this issue, we present a new cutting plane algorithm for non-convex settings.
-We then improve its performance through fast techniques to generate good feasible solutions, narrow the optimality gap, and reduce data-related computation.
-Our approach extends the benefits of cutting plane algorithms to discrete optimization problems, allowing us to train risk scores in a way that can address real-world constraints, provide a certificate of optimality, and scale linearly with the number of samples in a dataset.
+We then improve its performance with specialized techniques to generate feasible solutions, narrow the optimality gap, and reduce data-related computation.
+Our approach extends the benefits of cutting plane algorithms to discrete settings, allowing us to efficiently train optimized risk scores for many problems of interest.

-\subsubsection{Contributions}
+\paragraph{Contributions}

 The main contributions of this paper are as follows. \begin{itemize}

 \item We present a new machine learning approach to build risk scores.
 Our approach can train models that: (i) are fully optimized for feature selection and small integer coefficients; (ii) handle application-specific constraints without parameter tuning or post-processing; (iii) provide a certificate of optimality.